 Deferred sentence – The Judge has given you a period of time to complete certain conditions prior to imposition of sentence.
 If the conditions are met, the sentence will not be imposed.
 The charge will be dismissed and will not be reported to the Department of Justice.
 If the conditions are not met, the County Attorney may petition the Court to revoke the deferral and full sentencing could take place.

 Fine payments – The Judge may give you the opportunity to make monthly payments toward your fine.
 You will set up a payment plan at the clerk’s office immediately after you see the Judge.
 The Court accepts payment of fines by case, check, money order, cashier’s check, VISA, and Master Card.
 If you ever have trouble making these payments, contact the Court for an extension.
 You may also work off a fine on community service.
-Failure to make payments may result in suspension of your Driver’s license and a warrant for your arrest.
+Failure to make payments may result in a warrant being issued for your arrest and your case being turned over to a collection agency.
 Failure to complete community service will result in a warrant and jail time.

 JURY DUTY INFORMATION